M.A. in Counselling & Psychotherapy (Family Therapy)

 Structure of Course

-All learners complete this course on a part-time basis over 2 years only .
-Attendance would normally require attendance in person (either in class or on Zoom) on 1 or 2 evenings per week (6pm to 10pm) and Saturdays (9.30am to 4.30pm) over 3 semesters in the academic year from September to July.
-The timetable has been structured to optimise the utilisation of online learning via Zoom where this allows, but skills based components do require a certain amount of in person attendance and it is taught using a combination of classroom based and blended learning techniques via Zoom.
-This allows the learner to access classes in person or using on-line facilities.
-In certain skill based modules attendance will be a mandatory requirement.
+All learners complete this course on a part-time basis over 2 years.
+Attendance would normally require attendance in person (either in class or on Zoom) on 1 evening per week (6pm to 10pm) and Saturdays (9.30am to 4.30pm) over 3 semesters in the academic year from September to July.
+The timetable has been structured to optimise the utilisation of online learning via Zoom where this allows, but skills-based components do require a certain amount of in-person attendance and it is taught using a combination of classroom-based and blended learning techniques via Zoom.
+This allows the learner to access classes in person or using online facilities.
+In certain skill-based modules attendance will be a mandatory requirement.

 Each learner would study and submit for assessment 3 Modules in Semester 1 (15 ECTS).
 The focus of these modules are designed to provide learners with a fundamental understanding of the Principles and Practices of a range of Psychotherapeutic approaches (5ECTS), Skills and Competency focused learning (5 ECTS), the application of a range of modalities of practice (5ECTS) and are assessed on this work within the same Semester.
 Learners will also commence their ‘Knowing Self’ Module in Semester 1 and complete it in Semester 4 (5ECTS).